What Causes TMJ?

 – Teeth grinding or teeth clenching, which puts excessive pressure on the TMJ

-- Excessive gum chewing or nail biting, which causes inflammation of the TMJ
+– Excessive gum chewing or nail-biting causes inflammation of the TMJ

 – Poor posture that leads to neck strain and abnormal jaw muscle function

-- Stress which can cause muscle tension and jaw clenching
+– Stress can cause muscle tension and jaw clenching

-- A genetic predisposition to pain sensitivity and increased stress responses, which can make patients more susceptible
+– A genetic predisposition to pain sensitivity and increased stress responses can make patients more susceptible

 – Age in women (ages 18-44 are at increased risk)

 To understand, prevent, and treat TMJ disorders, first it’s important to understand the conditions, traumas, and other factors contributing to the disorders.
-Here at Koala® Center for Sleep and TMJ Disorders, we can help with this.
+Here at Koala® Center For Sleep & TMJ Disorders, we can help with this.
 We can help you prevent a TMJ disorder if you are at risk, or treat a TMJ issue or disorder to improve your everyday quality of life.